multi-moduli-ntt-saber/multi-moduli-ntt-saber/README.md

 - [Matthias J. Kannwischer](https://kannwischer.eu/) `<matthias@kannwischer.eu>`
 - [Bo-Yin Yang](https://homepage.iis.sinica.edu.tw/pages/byyang/) `<by@crypto.tw>`

 In this repository, we provide code for unmasked Saber on Cortex-M3 and Cortex-M4 and masked Saber on Cortex-M4.
-Please `git clone --recursive https://github.com/multi-moduli-ntt-saber/multi-moduli-ntt-saber.git`.
-You might want to go to `libopencm3` and `make -j4` first.
+Please `git clone --recursive https://github.com/multi-moduli-ntt-saber/multi-moduli-ntt-saber.git`, go to `libopencm3`, and type `make -j4` first.

 - Unmasked Saber.
     - Cortex-M3.
 We provide four implementations.
 Three of them are reported in our paper and the newly included one is claimed in our paper.